RenderKit/embree/README.md

 This tutorial demonstrates a simple OBJ viewer that traces primary visibility rays only.
 A scene consisting of multiple meshes is created, each mesh sharing the index and vertex buffer with the application.
-Demonstrated is also how to support additional per-vertex data, such as shading normals.
+It also demonstrates how to support additional per-vertex data, such as shading normals.

 You need to specify an OBJ file at the command line for this tutorial to